threefjord/pxedock/README.md

 ### Fetch the pre-built image

-The runtime image is not yet published, but wil be as `slicedbread/pxedock`.
+The image is published as `slicedbread/pxedock`.

     docker pull slicedbread/pxedock